loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 ## Authentication: authenticating your requests

-If you chose the `SaaS App` starter, you should have a fully configured authentication module baked into the app.
+If you chose the `React Frontend` starter, you should have a fully configured authentication module baked into the app.
 Let's see how to require authentication when **adding comments**.

 Go back to `src/controllers/comments.rs` and take a look at the `add` function: